zhan-gao/convex_prog_in_econometrics/README.md

-# Two Examples of Convex-Programming-Based High-Dimensional Econometric Estimators
+# Implementing Convex Optimization in R: Two Econometric Examples

-This repository host code for methods mentioned in the paper *Two Examples of Convex-Programming-Based High-Dimensional Econometric Estimators* by Zhan Gao and Zhentao Shi and replication of the simulation results.
+This repository host code for methods mentioned in the paper *Implementing Convex Optimization in R: Two Econometric Examples* by Zhan Gao and Zhentao Shi and replication of the simulation results.

 One can easily use the `gao-shi-rmosek.R` file to replicate the simulation studies.